fabrix-app/docs/en/start.md

 ### 6. Done!

-A bunch of new files will be created, and you'll be able to fire up your new fabrix application and start building features.
+A bunch of new files will be created, and you'll be able to fire up your new Fabrix application and start building features.

 ```
 ┌───────────────────────────────────────────┐